toro-nicolas/Raytracer/docs/scene-file-documentation.md

 Recursive imports doesn't present any problem.
 If a scene file imports another file, the engine will load all the files in the import chain.
 An imported file can only be a scene file.
-Only the primitives and lights defined in the imported file will be added to the current scene.
+Only the primitives and lights (except ambient) defined in the imported file will be added to the current scene.

+---

 ## Camera Configuration